awmckinley/config/modules/dddmodel/README.md

 # 3D Modeling

-Professional 3D modeling and computer-aided design (CAD) software for creating and manipulating three-dimensional digital models.
+Software for creating and manipulating 3D models.